 For more information, download Form 8889 instructions from the IRS website.
 Be sure to avoid these two common mistakes:

-• Annual Limit – Line 3 should contain your annual individual or family contribution limit.
+- Annual Limit – Line 3 should contain your annual individual or family contribution limit.
 This may not be the IRS-approved annual maximum limit.
 Remember, you are only able to contribute while you are covered by an HSA-eligible health plan (HDHP).
-If you lost that coverage for part of the year, you are not eligible to contribute the standard annual maximum.
+If you lost that coverage for part of the year, you are not eligible to contribute the standard annual maximum, only a pro-rated amount.

 IRS Form 5498

-This document is for information purposes only.
-Keep it with your tax return records.
+This document is for information purposes only, but you should keep it with your tax return records.
 You do not need to enter the information on your tax forms.
-However, it can be helpful to have close at hand when completing Form 8889.
+However, having it handy when completing Form 8889 can be helpful.

 Tax Filing Deadline

-Whether you e-file or send your forms by mail, the last day to file income taxes in 2023 for calendar-year filers is Monday, April 17; if you file by mail, your returns must be postmarked no later than midnight.
+Whether you e-file or send your forms by mail, the last day to file income taxes is on April 15 in most calendar years.
+If you file by mail, your returns must be postmarked no later than midnight.

-If you can’t file your federal tax return by the deadline, you can request an automatic six-month extension.
-However, you will need to file IRS Form 4868 before the tax-filing deadline.
-Keep in mind that if you owe taxes, you should go ahead and pay them by the deadline, or interest will be added to the unpaid tax amount until you file and pay your tax bill.
+You can request an automatic six-month extension if you can’t file your federal tax return by the deadline.
+However, you must file IRS Form 4868 on or before April 15 (or your tax deadline, if you are not a calendar-year filer).
+Remember that if you owe taxes, you should pay them by the deadline, or interest will accrue on the unpaid amount until you pay your tax bill.

 HSA Tax Considerations

-• Withdrawals from an HSA are tax-free as long you use the money to pay for qualified medical expenses, regardless of age.
-Eligible expenses include medical, dental, and vision expenses, including regular checkups, office visits, surgeries, diagnostic treatments, eyeglasses, and contact lenses, physical therapy, psychiatric care, and much more.
-Remember, you should keep all of your receipts to prove your withdrawal was for eligible purchases.
+- Withdrawals from an HSA are tax-free as long you use the money to pay for qualified medical expenses, regardless of your age at the time of withdrawal.
+Eligible expenses include medical, dental, and vision expenses, like regular checkups, office visits, surgeries, diagnostic treatments, eyeglasses and contact lenses, physical therapy, psychiatric care, and more.
+Remember, you should keep all receipts to prove your withdrawal was for eligible purchases.
 Your HSA administrator, or even the IRS, may challenge the purchase eligibility, so be prepared.

-• HSA money spent on non-qualified healthcare expenses is considered taxable income by the IRS.
-Once you reach age 65, however, you can use HSA withdrawals for any reason without penalty on the distribution.
+- The IRS considers HSA funds spent on non-qualified healthcare expenses as taxable income, and if you are below the age of 65, these also qualify as an early withdrawal which will incur a penalty.
+Once you reach age 65, however, you can use HSA withdrawals for any reason without penalty, although you will still pay income taxes on the withdrawal.

-• Money held inside an HSA can be withdrawn at any time for medical expenses.
-Unlike a healthcare Flexible Spending Account (FSA), unused contributions automatically roll over in full at the end of each year.
-This allows you to accumulate tax-free income for use later in life.
-One caveat is that eligible expenses must have been incurred after the account was opened, but unlike with FSAs, you do not have to claim the expense in the same year it was incurred.
+- Unlike a healthcare Flexible Spending Account (FSA), unused HSA balances automatically roll over in full at the end of each year.
+This provision allows you to accumulate tax-free funds for use later in life.
+One caveat is that you can only spend funds on eligible expenses that were incurred after the account’s inception.
+However, unlike with FSAs, you do not have to claim the expense in the same year it was incurred.

-• All earnings from funds deposited in an HSA, including interest and investment returns, are tax-exempt at the federal level.
-Some states do not allow deductions for HSA contributions, and some states tax earnings and capital gains on HSA balances over a certain annual amount.
+- All earnings from funds deposited in an HSA, including interest and investment returns, are tax-exempt at the federal level.
+Some states do not allow deductions for HSA contributions; others tax earnings and capital gains on HSA balances over a certain annual amount.
+Consult with your tax advisor.

-The IRS pays close attention to all financial tools that enable tax-free contributions, so it’s important to file correctly.
-If you have questions about your forms, or about HSAs and filing your taxes, contact your employer’s HR department or your benefits administrator.
+The IRS pays close attention to all financial tools enabling tax-free contributions, so complete and accurate filing is important.
+If you have questions about your forms or about HSAs and filing your taxes, contact your employer’s HR department or your benefits administrator.
 If you need assistance with tax filing, contact a tax preparation specialist.